Last Updated on by

-March is National Nutrition Month, so it’s the perfect time to examine the role of healthy eating and nutrition for addiction recovery.
+March is National Nutrition Month, so it’s the perfect time to examine the role of healthy eating and nutrition for addiction recovery to be successful, and ultimately long-lasting.

 Maintaining proper nutrition is one of the most effective ways to live a healthy and productive life.